- Black Friday 2023 context overview

 More reliable attribution techniques are required for omnichannel campaigns that link together offline and online efforts.
 Geolocation tools may bridge the gap between physical and digital attribution by measuring campaign effectiveness and connecting your digital initiatives to actual results.

-Retailers who have the ability to track their customers through several channels can give their customers a more customized experience.
+Retailers who can track their customers through several channels can give their customers a more customized experience.
 And as we already know, personalization is a must.

 Companies can increase customer engagement in various ways, such as by running discounts, communicating with customers on social media, holding contests, boosting referrals, raising SEO rankings, and developing content specifically for their target market.